raven-rwho/books/data_mesh/data_mesh.md

 * Enabling agility by avoiding dependencies across teams
 * Increasing business truthfulness - people that fetch and work with the data are together - increases the domain knowledge of the team working with it
 * Increases resiliency of analytics and ML
-### Principle of Data as a product
-With this principle in place it is possible to share data as a product with data users that may come out of the domain.

-* Discoverable
-* Addresable
-* Understandable
-* Trustworthy und truthful
-* Accessible
-* Interoperable
-* Valuable on its own
-* Secure
-###Principle of the selve serve Data Platform
-The main purpose of the Selve-serve Data Platform is to empower domains cross-functional teams to share data products

-* it reduces the cost of decentralized data ownership
-* reduces the complexity of managing end-to-end lifecycles of data products
-* Mobilize a larger population of developers
-* Enforces the automation of governance policies
-### Principle of Federated Computational Governance
-* Countering the undesirable consequences of domain-oriented decentralizations - enforces that data can be connected and is understandable
-* Allows to build-in cross-cutting governance such as security, privacy, legal, compliance, etc
-* Reducing the overhead of synchronization of governance teams with the data producers
-* All governance policies should be based on the fact, that the data is about to change.
-The policies should not try to keep everything constant but needs to embrace change in all aspects
-#### Computational Governance
-##### Standards as code
-* Data discovery - APIs that expose the discoverability information, documentation, schema and SLOs
-* Data interfaces - APIs that expose the data
-* Data and query modeling - Modeling of semantics and query language
-* Lineage
-* Polysemes identification modeling - Modeling of identity and systems that globally identify and address common business concepts across the mesh
-##### Policies as code
-* Data privacy and protection
-* Data localization
-* Data Access Control and audit
-* Data consent
-* Data sovereignty - Preserving the ownership and its control
-* Data retention
-##### Automated Tests
-CI/CD on data to identify drifts in the assured quality - schema checks, i.e.
-##### Monitoring
-System that is capable of fetching the SLOs of data and identify drifts in quality - fetch the meta info and see if this has changed in any means

 ### The Data